 1. The tension building stage

 Arguments, miscommunication, avoidance, and lack of appropriate resolutions increase in frequency and the pressure that is building can typically be felt by both partners.
-This stage can last anywhere from a few hours to even years, and for much of this time, the victim attempts to keep their abuser happy.
+This stage can last anywhere from a few hours to even years, and for much of this time, the victim of women abuse attempts to keep their abuser happy.